vistalab-technion/cs236781/_assignments/00-getting-started.md

    On Windows, download the installer and follow the instructions on the conda website.
 See also the Windows-specific notes below before you proceed.

+   Note that you can skip this step if you already have either `conda` or the full Anaconda distribution installed.

-2. Configure `conda` to use strict channel priority (will speed up solving the environment) and to not automatically activate the default env (will force you to activate a specific env):
+2. Recommended: configure `conda` to use strict channel priority (will speed up solving the environment) and to not automatically activate the default env (will force you to activate a specific env):
     ```shell